-- Keep your core tight and lift your hips up until your body is straight from head to toe.
+- Keep your core tight and lift your hips until your body is straight from head to toe.

-This move can require a little more strength and balance, so it's ok to modify if you're feeling wobbly.
+This move can require a little more strength and balance, so it's OK to modify it if you're feeling wobbly.
 "If you're not quite strong enough yet, you can start by keeping your bottom knee on the ground and work up to having both legs off the floor together," adds Joi.

 Side plank with crunch: 5 reps per side

 - Start off in the same position as the side plank, with hips off the ground and your top hand behind your head.

 - Bend your top leg and raise it to meet the bent elbow of the hand behind your head.